I have tried every kind of lesson planning book or program known to man!

 - State standards (or whatever standards your school uses).
 Adding the standards to lesson plans is always a pain.
 Do you write it out? use a number code? reference them in another way?
 I struggled with how to do this for years.
 Intuitively, I wanted to have the whole standard there so that I could read it before the lesson and make sure I am making all relevant points…but who wants to write that into a paper planner???
 Not me!

 - Cheap!
-I do not want to pay a fortune for an electronic planner.
+I do not want to pay a fortune for a digital lesson planner.
 Teachers spend way to much money on supplies as it is!

 - Can be carried over year to year.
 I never do things the same way year to year, but wouldn’t it be nice to have last years lesson plans as a starting point and NOT having to input everything from scratch each year!!!!